smohiuddin/101.finance/README.md

 <br><br>
 If your employer offers both, consider splitting contributions to both.
 <br><br>
-You can also individually open a Roth IRA but there are heavy limitations in terms of contribution amounts and how much you earn ($208K married, $140K single adjusted gross income).
+You can also individually open a Roth IRA but there could be heavy limitations in terms of contribution amounts and how much you earn ($236K married, $150K single adjusted gross income in 2025).
+If you are limited by the income, use the backdoor Roth IRA, where you contribute to a traditional IRA and then immediately roll it over to a Roth.
 </details>

 ### Education Savings Account (ESA)